 Checklist: What a website audit should include

-The Brightspot Content Business Platform has tools to help you set up a site that will require little overhaul during a future audit.
+The Brightspot CMS has tools to help you set up a site that will require little overhaul during a future audit.
 However, it’s a good practice to regularly look at all these aspects of your site to see what you could improve.
 Here are some of the primary things we review with new clients at Perfect Sense.

 Taxonomy is the practice of organizing and classifying things in order to define the relationships between them.
 In the case of a website, this is all about labeling and organizing content so it’s apparent how things on the site fit together.
 A well-designed taxonomy is essential for digital content operations.